40% of high school students report persistent sadness or hopelessness. Suicide is the second leading cause of death for ages 10-34.

 -

-The Trauma Gap™ is the systemic disconnect between what we know about childhood developmental trauma as the foundation of mental health struggles and our complete inability to address it at scale.
+It’s perpetuated by the systemic disconnect between what we know about childhood developmental trauma (as the foundation of mental health struggles) and our inability to address it at scale.

 Research confirms that adverse childhood experiences (ACEs) drive the majority of mental health diagnoses, yet our systems have no infrastructure to identify, treat, or prevent developmental trauma.
 Instead, we diagnose and treat symptoms, anxiety, depression, ADHD, addiction, while the fractured foundation remains untouched.